 - TESL 5760 English for Specific Purposes (3 hours)

-Students completing the MA in TESL with an emphasis in international education may qualify to earn a graduate certificate in teaching english as a foreign language (TEFL) where the certificate is available.
+Students completing the MA in TESOL with an emphasis in International Education may qualify to earn a graduate certificate in teaching english as a foreign language (TEFL).
 To gain the certificate, MA students must pay a second graduation fee.

 The TEFL certificate is designed for students interested in teaching outside of the United States in both adult and K-12 settings.
 Students seeking this graduate certificate must have earned a recognized baccalaureate degree and meet the admission and acceptance criteria, as outlined in the graduate program’s Academic Policies.
 Students may receive the Webster University TEFL certificate by completing a minimum of 21 credit hours.

 Founded in 1915, Webster University is committed to ensuring high-quality learning experiences that transform students for global citizenship and individual excellence.
 In 2014, Webster Athens joined our network to bring the best of American education with the only fully owned and controlled (academically and financially) accredited campus of a U.S. university in Greece.